fadado/jqt/docs/content/engine.md

 ```

 Quoted strings are also defined as skips, and backticks can be used to
-disable macro expansion (inside double quoted strings backticks are ignored).
+disable macro expansion (inside quoted strings backticks are ignored).
-This table summarizes all the available skips in JSON files:
+This table summarizes all the available skips in CSS files:

  Delimiters         Macro expansion     Delimiters removed  Content removed
 -------------       ---------------     ------------------  ---------------